Nikhita28/ChillZone/README.md

 Stress has become a part of everyone's life.
 We are always stressed about something or the other.
 We do not care about resting and relaxing for a bit.
 Even when we get free time, we are either found skimming through memes on facebook or scrolling reels on Instagram.
 We have therefore developed ChillZone- a place for you to relax and spend some time.
 What's special about ChillZone?
 We have a collection of interesting games, soothing music and rib tickling jokes to add that bit of fun to your boring life.</p>

+## Tech Stack
+- HTML
+- CSS
+- JavaScript
+- Bootstrap
+-
+## Future Prospects
+- New games in the Let's Play section
+- Add more fun ways to relax
+It's all upto your creativity.
+Feel free to create issues and contribute to this repository.

 ## Getting Started